RasaHQ/rasa/docs/user-guide/command-line-interface.rst

 Convert Data Between Markdown and JSON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To convert nlu data from LUIS data format, WIT data format, Dialogflow data format, json, or markdown
+To convert NLU data from LUIS data format, WIT data format, Dialogflow data format, json, or Markdown
-to json or markdown, run:
+to json or Markdown, run:

 .. code:: bash